 The Battle of Rahova took place in 1877.
 Nov 9, 1877.

-Who won the Battle of Rahova?
+What was the outcome of the Battle of Rahova?

 The Romania were victorious against the Ottoman Empire.